mrchristian/meta-documentation/landing.md

 We are looking for feedback on whether a version of Linked Open Data (LOD) metadata for a publication could be automatically used for rendering human and machine readable outputs.
 The idea is to have a small app that could gather metadata sources, cache (Kafka like) a limited LOD data-set, then output in different format based on a model of Content Addressable URL-Caching to create the required humand machine readable data needed.
 Publication display platforms could then use this data as best suits them - simply as a URL for an HTML landing page to show details of all other versions, or to create Web Element info boxes, publication navigation menus, etc. The simplest presentation data would be a menu link-list of other publication versions - short title, or format, or translation, plus a metadata version?

 Does this already exist?
-Is their a working model or stardard for doing this?
+Is their a working model or standard for doing this?

 More details below in *Details: Auto-generated landing pages*